Alps (supercomputer)

 The Alps supercomputer is a high-performance computer funded by the Swiss Confederation through the ETH Domain, with its main location in Lugano.
 It is part of the Swiss National Supercomputing Centre (CSCS), which provides computing services for selected scientific customers.

 The Swiss National Supercomputing Centre (CSCS) was founded in 1991.
 This center operates a user lab for computing services.
 Examples in the past include the analysis of data from the Large Hadron Collider (LHC) at CERN, data storage for the X-ray laser SwissFEL of the Paul Scherrer Institute, and simulations for weather forecasts by MeteoSwiss.
 These computing services have been provided over time by increasingly powerful computing systems.
 Since 2020 and the commissioning of the high-performance computer HPE Cray EX, the name Alps has been used for the new computers.
 On September 14, 2024, the latest supercomputer Alps HPE Cray EX254n was inaugurated.
 Even beforehand, the planned performance of Alps was described as being able to train the LLM GPT-3 from OpenAI in two days.
-This supercomputer is based on Grace Hopper GH200 integrated circuits (ICs) from Nvidia and achieves a performance of 270 petaflops per second, which means 270 quadrillion operations per second.
-In June 2024, it ranks 6th (TOP500 list) among the world's fastest computers, although the in-house computers of Meta, Microsoft, Alphabet Inc./Google LLC, and Oracle are likely more powerful, but their performance is not known.
+This supercomputer is based on Grace Hopper GH200 integrated circuits (ICs) from Nvidia and achieves a performance of 435 petaflops, which means 435 quadrillion operations per second.
+In June 2026, it ranked top 10th in the world.
 A panel of experts from various natural sciences decides who is allowed to use this new computer.
 The use by a research collaboration of EPFL and the Yale Institute for Global Health has already been approved.
 This research group uses an open-source AI model from Meta and trained it on Alps with health data from medical research.
 With Alps, scientists in Switzerland receive an infrastructure to exploit many possibilities of artificial intelligence (AI).
 The new supercomputer is used as part of the Swiss AI Initiative by the ETH Zurich and EPFL.